Columbia MBA Essay Tips for 2026-2027

-What is the AdCom looking for in Columbia MBA applicants?
+What does the Columbia Business School AdCom look for in MBA applicants?

 One of SBC’s former CBS Admissions Officers shared, “With CBS, it really is a holistic approach, but the fit is VERY important.
-They want to know why CBS- that is a big part of their culture.
-They want to know you’re going to fit in.”
+They want to know why CBS.
+That is a big part of their culture.
+They want to know you are going to fit in.”

-Columbia MBA students often arrive with ambitious goals that extend beyond the classroom, reflecting a drive that fits both the program and the pace of New York City.
-To prepare, brainstorm your career objectives, strengths, and weaknesses.
-Also, think about your overall life dreams.
+Columbia MBA students often arrive with ambitions that extend beyond the classroom, reflecting a drive that fits both the program and the pace of New York City.
+To prepare, brainstorm your career objectives, your strengths and weaknesses, and your broader life goals.
+The more honest and specific you are with yourself now, the easier every essay becomes.

 What is your immediate post-MBA professional goal?
 (50 characters maximum)